November 21 – 25, 2011

 The ubiquitous elephant sculptures were, in fact, participating artworks in the two-month Elephant Parade, a touring art exhibition aimed at raising public awareness about the conservation of the endangered Asian elephant.
 The exhibition was inspired by Mosha, a baby elephant who had lost a leg to a landmine blast.
 I had heard of her story on Animal Planet years before.
 Catching this exhibition on its first Asian stop was the next best thing to visiting Mosha in Chiangmai, Thailand.

 Artists from around the world were commissioned to render the plight of these gentle giants in their unique ways.
 The result was a motley menagerie of 162 pachyderm sculptures adorning their host city.
-We could not see all the exhibition entries, but here are some of the memorable ones we encountered:
+We could not see all the exhibition entries, only a few which turned out to be memorable.

 Not Forgotten by Michael Han & Kiat